constellation-rs/amadeus/amadeus-parquet-derive/README.md

   under the License.
 -->

-# parquet_derive
+# amadeus-parquet-derive

-A crate for automatically deriving `parquet::record::Record` for arbitrary structs.
+A crate for automatically deriving `amadeus-parquet::record::Record` for arbitrary structs.

-This crate is intended to be used by the `parquet` crate.
-See [its documentation](https://docs.rs/parquet) for usage.
+This crate is intended to be used by the `amadeus-parquet` crate.
+See [its documentation](https://docs.rs/amadeus-parquet) for usage.

 ## License
 Licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0.